 Nowadays, though, latte macchiato—the traditional chain of coffee shops—begins with milk on the rim.

-Latte macchiato means “stained milk,” and this drink is simply a glass of milk that you “stain” by pouring espresso over it.
+Latte macchiato means “stained milk,” This drink is simply a glass of milk that you “stain” by pouring espresso over it.

-It has the same ingredients as caffè latte, but it is made and served differently.
-A great latte macchiato comes in a tall glass, and you can clearly see the layers of foam on the top, the espresso in the middle, and the milk on the bottom.
+It has the same ingredients as caffè latte but is made and served differently.
+A great latte macchiato comes in a tall glass, and you can see the layers of foam on the top, the espresso in the middle, and the milk on the bottom.

 What is the difference between a macchiato and a flat white?

-Without a doubt, if you like a cup of coffee, any of these drinks would suit your fancy.
-The ratio of espresso to milk, however, gives them a good comparison.
-In a spectrum of straight milk at one end and straight espresso at the other end, if flat white drops marginally towards the milk end, the macchiato will come very close to the espresso end.
+If you like a cup of coffee, any of these drinks will suit your fancy.
+However, the ratio of espresso to milk gives them a good comparison.
+In a spectrum of straight milk at one end and straight espresso at the other end, if flat white drops marginally towards the milk end, the macchiato will come very close.

 It offers a robust taste of espresso, which is only a little softened by velvety steamed milk.